 While the sweet potato and apple play great together, the ingredient that really pulls the dish together is black forest bacon.
 We get ours from Trader Joe’s, but we’ve been seeing it around at other grocery stores too lately.
 It’s hands down the best bacon we’ve tried.

 The way we big bacon flavor in this recipe is to cook the bacon first.
 Once it has fully cooked and all the fat has been rendered out of it, we remove it from the pan and use the remaining bacon grease to saute our sweet potatoes and apples.
-The result is maximum bacon flavor through across the ingredients.
+The result is maximum bacon flavor across the ingredients.

 Savory Spice Makes Everything Nice

-Once the sweet potatoes and apples are fully cooked and feeling soft and tender, it’s time chop the bacon up into bite-size chunks and add it back into the mix.
+Once the sweet potatoes and apples are fully cooked and feeling soft and tender, it’s time to chop the bacon up into bite-size chunks and add it back into the mix.
 Now we have the opportunity to steer the flavor profile of the dish.
 We can lean into the sweetness of the apples or we can lean into the savory side of the bacon.
 For this recipe, we chose to go more savory and let the sweet stand out as accents flavors.
 So we add in a bit of dried thyme, salt, and pepper.

 Perfect Breakfast Hash Eggs

-After the all the ingredients for the hash were incorporated together, we make two small pockets for the eggs.
+After all the ingredients for the hash were incorporated together, we make two small pockets for the eggs.
 At this point nearly all the bacon grease had been absorbed by the hash, so we added some butter for the eggs.
 We cracked two eggs, one in each pocket, and turned the heat to medium.

 If like we want our eggs to be more poached than fried, we cover the skillet and let the excess steam cook the eggs.
 This produces firm white with runny yolks.
 If we are in the mood for more of a fried egg, we just keep cooking them (without flipping) until the whites firm up.
 This will produce a nice crispy fried bottom.